PsycoStea/Pi-Zero-2W-Bad-USB/README.md

 ## Write Your Own Keyboard Automation Scripts—No Coding Needed!

 Just edit `payload.txt` in the `pi-badusb` folder using the following commands—no programming needed!
+View file DUCKY_COMMANDS.md for a list of what you can do.

 ### Supported Commands:
 - `REM ...`   (Comment, ignored)